 Let’s talk about how to stop buying things you don’t need!
-If you can stop buying things you don’t need you will save money.
+If you can stop buying things you don’t need you WILL save money.

-The first thing I like to do is ask myself why I am buying these things I don’t need.
+The first thing I like to do is ask myself why I am buying these things I don’t really need.
 There are so many different reasons we grab things we weren’t planning on buying.
 Stop and analyze why you go shopping.

 How To Stop Buying Things you Don’t Need: